-Step 6 – Get your vehicle inspected
+Step 7 – Get your vehicle inspected

-Schedule a date and time for a 19 point inspection by a certified mechanic to ensure that you meet all the vehicle requirements.
-Out of the available options, choose a location most convenient for you.
+Schedule a date and time for a 19 point vehicle inspection by a certified mechanic to ensure that you meet all the vehicle requirements.
+After all, nobody wants to be riding in an unsafe vehicle that’s barely roadworthy.

-Step 7- Get approved and drive
+Step 8 – Get approved and drive

 After you get your vehicle inspected, you just have to clear your background check.
 If approved, Lyft will send you an email to let you know you can hit the road and start giving rides.

 Driving for Lyft is awesome, and the demand is really steady most of the time.
 However, sometimes it gets a little slow and you feel like you are wasting time.
 Make the most out of your time spend driving by signing up to drive for both Lyft AND Uber.